-Below, you can learn about the kids we are currently caring for and our paid workers.
+Below, you can learn about the kids we are currently caring for.

 Please pray for all those God has placed in our care!

 Sarah Naiserian, from Lodwar